andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_03_LookingAtTheData.rst

 .. note::

     You may have noticed that this subject appears to be missing his face.
 That is because the data from OpenNeuro.org have been **deidentified**: Not only has information such as name and date of scanning been removed from the header, but the faces have also been erased.
-This is a common step in order to ensure the subject's anonymity.
+This is done in order to ensure the subject's anonymity.

 As you continue to inspect the image, here are two things you can watch out for: